simonbengtsson/jsPDF-AutoTable/README.md

 ### Contributions
 Contributions are always welcome, especially on open issues or for items in the future work section below.
 If you have something major you want to add or change, please post an issue about it first.

-- Make your changes in `src/main.js`
-- Build dist files with `npm run build`
-- Test the examples in examples.html to make sure everything looks alright
-- Submit pull request

-### Contributing workflow
 - Make code changes
 - Build with `npm run build`
-- Test that the examples works
+- Test that the examples works in `examples/index.html`
-- Commit and submit pull request
+- Commit (without changed dist files) and submit pull request

 ### Release workflow (write access to repo required)
 - Test and commit code changes
 - Run `npm version <semver|major|minor|patch> -m <optional-commit-message>`
 - Manually verify files and look over the examples
 - Deploy with `npm run deploy`

-### Known issues
-- The style `valign: center` gets inexact when using `overflown: linebreak` and there is around five or more rows

-### Future work (pull request welcome)
-- Header option `always`, `single`, `none`
-- Improve examples page (especially for firefox and mobile browsers that doesn't embed pdfs)
-- Easier way to add page numbers
-- Manually be able to add a new page with headers etc from the hooks
-- Attach html element to each data cell when using `autoTableToJson`